FormalLanguageConstrainedPathQuerying/formal-lang-course/README.en.md

-├── scripts - helper scripts for automating development ├── tests - directory for unit tests of homework assignments │   └── autotests - directory with automated tests for homework assignments ├── pyproject.toml - dependencies for repository setup ├── README.md - main information about the project
+├── scripts - helper scripts for automating development ├── tests - directory for unit tests of homework assignments │   └── autotests - directory with automated tests for homework assignments ├── pyproject.toml - dependencies for repository
-└── tasks.md - file with descriptions of homework assignments
+├── README.en.md - main information about the project (in English) ├── README.md - main information about the project (in Russian) ├── tasks.em.md - file with descriptions of homework assignments (in English) └── tasks.md - file with descriptions of homework assignments (in Russian)
 ```

-__TODO: вот здесь русскую или английскую версию файлов лучше указать?__

 ## Course developers